scottpeterson/pnwquizzing/docs/about_us/leadership.md

 The following are substitute quizmasters available in case any of the primary above are unable to make a meet:

 - Jeremy Swingle, Trinitas
-- Jon VanSchenck, Christ Central
+- Jon Van Schenck, Christ Central
 - Kristine Delamarter, Madras

 ## Answer Judges